maixnor/wu-quartz/content/semester 3/Materiality Assesment.md

 	- materiality list company needs to focus on
 		- [[Double Materiality]]

+- not done every year
+	- business model does not change that quickly

 # How To
 ## 1) Understanding Context
 - stakeholders